 The Family Law Act is clear about the requirements for a trained and qualified arbitrator.
-This means that arbitration solicitors in family law must:
+Arbitration lawyers in family law must:

-- Have completed a specialist arbitration course conducted by a tertiary institution or professional association of arbitrators; and
+- Has completed a specialist arbitration course conducted by a tertiary institution or professional association of arbitrators

 - Be included in the list of approved mediators maintained by the national body for family law arbitrators and mediators.